30 years in: Quo vadis generalized uncertainty principle?: Generalized uncertainty principles

 with the the Planck length $l_{\text{P}}^2$, as well as the dimensionless model parameters $\beta$ and $\beta',$ supposed to be of order $1$.
 If these parameters are positive, we obtain

 where the last inequality involves minimization with respect to $\Delta p_a.$

 While for the example given in Eq. \eqref{eqn:ExMod} the existence of a minimal length could be verified by means of simple algebraic manipulations, this procedure cannot be generalized to other models.
-Recently, some of the authors of the present review have devised a different method to check generic models for the presence of a minimal uncertainty in the position \cite{Bosso:2023sxr}.
+Recently, some of the authors of the present review have devised a different method to check generic models for the presence of a minimal uncertainty in the position \cite{Bosso:2023sxr} (related considerations can be found in \cite{Abdelkhalek:2016nyn,Segreto:2022clx}).
 As it provides a new viewing angle on the GUP which will prove useful below, we present this approach here.